aridanpantoja/daily-front/README.md

 </p>

 <h2 id="daily-question">Daily Question 💬</h2>
-<p>What is the difference between a block level element and an inline element?
-Can you provide examples of each type of element? </p>
+<p>Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models. </p>

 ![CATEGORY](https://img.shields.io/badge/Category-CSS-blue)
 ![SUBQUESTIONS](https://img.shields.io/badge/Subquestions-0-red)